-We’re excited to announce that throughout 2019, the Columbia University Program in Physical Therapy will be hosting a series of continuing education courses presented by the North American Institute of Orthopedic Manual Therapy (NAIOMT).
+We’re excited to announce that throughout 2019, the Columbia University Programs in Physical Therapy will be hosting a series of continuing education courses presented by the North American Institute of Orthopedic Manual Therapy (NAIOMT).
 This enriching on-campus opportunity will guide PTs of all levels toward clinical excellence in manual therapy.
 Please feel free to pass this information on to your colleagues and students.

 Click on the links below for more information and to register.

 Second- and third-year PT students receive a significant registration discount, and registrants in need of lodging will enjoy a reduced rate of $189/night at the Edge Hotel, conveniently located just 2 blocks from our course location at the CUIMC’s Georgian Building.
 PT friends from out of town are welcome!

 If you have any questions please feel free to contact Susan Windsor, NAIOMT Executive Liaison for Courses and Events at email@example.com.